 Investing in your future may require some help along the way.

-Brock offers financial aid to eligible students, as well as many scholarships and bursaries specifically for Aboriginal students.
+Brock offers financial aid to eligible students, as well as many scholarships and bursaries specifically for Indigenous students.

 Scholarships and Bursaries

-Financial aid is available through scholarships, bursaries, government loans and Aboriginal-specific scholarships and awards.
+Financial aid is available through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.

 The following are examples of 2 awards available at Brock.

-- The Brock Aboriginal Achievement Award is given to 2 Aboriginal Brock University students (1 undergraduate, 1 graduate).
-To be eligible, you must demonstrate academic success and engagement in the Aboriginal community at Brock University and in the broader community.
+- The Brock Aboriginal Achievement Award is given to 2 Indigenous Brock University students (1 undergraduate, 1 graduate).
+To be eligible, you must demonstrate academic success and engagement in the Indigenous community at Brock University and in the broader community.

-- The Burman Love Family Award is given annually to a student of Aboriginal descent in any year of study and in any program, although enrollment in the Aboriginal Studies program is preferred.
+- The Burman Love Family Award is given annually to a student of Indigenous descent in any year of study and in any program, although enrollment in the Aboriginal Studies program is preferred.

 Ontario Student Assistance Program (OSAP)